-In 1978, Fletcher was administrator and Master of Ceremonies for St John’s Cathedral in Maitland.
+In 1978, Fletcher was the administrator and Master of Ceremonies for St John’s Cathedral in Maitland.
 He was working under Bishop Leo Clarke.

 It was around this time Fletcher developed a disturbing interest in the church’s altar boys.
 His victims described a period of Fletcher “grooming” them before he proceeded to commit sexual assault.

-According to Adelaide Now, Fletcher was living with the current Archbishop of Adelaide, Philip Wilson while serving in the Maitland/Newcastle Diocese.
+According to Adelaide Now, Fletcher was living with the current Archbishop of Adelaide, Philip Wilson, while serving in the Maitland/Newcastle Diocese.

-One of Fletcher’s victims explained he was abused in the shared apartment and Wilson chose to ignore Fletcher’s abhorrent activities.
+One of Fletcher’s victims explained he was abused in the shared apartment, and Wilson chose to ignore Fletcher’s abhorrent activities.

 The victim said Wilson saw him coming and going to the house after school on multiple occasions.
 The victim is sure Wilson knew about the abuse.

 Wilson still denies knowing about Fletcher’s paedophilic behaviour.